-CMO's First Operating Premises Under 4.
-Term, - at 4.1, the lease will be for a term of 2 years with an option for the tenant to extend the lease until completion of new premises in the Community Hub - at 4.4 reference to the CMO's Second Operating Premises to be modified to refer to the Community Hub.
+120. Heads of Terms For The Lease of the CMO's First Operating Premises Ther The Terms referred to in column 4 The Applicants apply, without prejudice to the foregoing, for the following modifications to the stated Heads of Terms: Under 4.
+Term, - at 4.1, the lease will be for a term of 2 years with an option for the tenant to extend the lease until completion of new premises in the Community Hub. - at 4.4 reference to the CMO's Second Operating Premises to be modified to refer to the Community Hub.
 Under 9.
 Use, at 9.1 it should be stated that the property can only be used as a Chilmington community facility.
+These modifications are sought without prejudice to the overarching application to replace the CMO as referred to above.
 The reference to the Community Hub reflects the discharge of the CMO Second Operating Premises above.
 Whilst, the option to extend would ensure the CMO First Operating Premises remained available whilst required.
 The reference to Chilmington at paragraph 9.1 is plainly appropriate and the premises ought not to be used otherwise.
-Schedules 39 and 40 121 Articles of Association of the CMO and the CMO Business Plan The entire schedules.
+Schedules 3 89 and 40 121.
+Articles of Association of the CMO and the CMO Business PlanSuperceded The entire schedules.
 The Applicants apply to discharge these Schedules (subject to appropriate transitional arrangements).
-Consistent with the foregoing (see the many requests above going to the replacement of the CMO) and subject to appropriate transitional arrangements, the CMO to be wound up and replaced with a newly incorporated ManCo to manage the estate on a standard estate management model, providing the essential services listed at Schedule 3 of the Framework Agreement (at Schedule 38) funded by the new form Service Charge regime in place of the current rentcharge deeds.
-All references in the s106 to the CMO to be replaced by reference to the said ManCo.
+Consistent with the foregoing (see the many requests above going to the replacement of the CMO) and subject to appropriate transitional arrangements, the CMO to be wound up and replaced with a newly incorporated Manco to manage the estate on a standard estate management model, providing the essential services listed at Schedule 3 of the Framework Agreement (at Schedule 38) funded by the new form Service Charge regime in place of the current rentcharge deeds.
+All references in the s106 to the CMO to be replaced by reference to the said Manco.

-Schedule 49 122 Viability Templates Review The schedule entire For the avoidance of doubt, the Applicants reserve their position in respect of Schedule 49, as in the case of all other obligations, to make such further or other applications to discharge or modify as may be appropriate hereafter.
+122. Viability Review Templates The entire schedule For the avoidance of doubt, the Applicants reserve their position in respect of Schedule 49, as in the case of all other obligations, to make such further or other applications to discharge or modify as may be appropriate hereafter.
 The reservation does no more than state the Applicants' entitlement in any event, but is restated for the avoidance of doubt.
 The point, however, is made with reference specifically to Schedule 49 given that it is already evident that the viability template is not fit for purpose and needs updating in any event.
 In the first instance the Applicants would wish to discuss the issues arising in respect of the same with the Respondents and seek agreement upon the modifications required.
 If the issues arising cannot be resolved in collaboration with the Respondents, the Applicants would mean to make a further dedicated application in this regard.